Celebrate Black History Month in Belmont County

 African American history is an integral part of the story of Belmont County.
 With many Quakers settling in the area, the Underground Railroad was very active here.
-You can learn more about this rich history by visiting the Underground Railroad Museum in Flushing; the Benjamin Lundy house in St. Clairsville; and the Captina AME Cemetery near Somerton.
+You can learn more about this rich history by visiting the Underground Railroad Museum in Flushing; the Benjamin Lundy house and the Belmont County Heritage Museum in St. Clairsville; and the Captina AME Cemetery near Somerton.

 Underground Railroad Museum ( 121 High St., Flushing, Ohio).